 Cancer, this notorious and dreadful disease, claims more than half a million lives every year in the United States.
 Scientists race to find cures and communities make collective efforts to support cancer research.
 Cancer League of Colorado, an all-volunteer nonprofit organization, has taken the lead in funding cancer research, raising and rewarding $20 million for cancer research and patient care.

-Youth Creates is proud to host the second annual Gala for a Cure event and donate all proceeds to Cancer League.
-Gala for a Cure 2020 will be a series of virtual fun and educational presentations, seminars, classes, and contests from reputable doctors, educators, and community leaders.
-Youth Creates hopes these activities will add value and variety to your summer, and appreciates and applauds your care and support for the fight against cancer.
+Youth Creates Gala for a Cure 2020 is a series of virtual fun and educational presentations, seminars, classes, and contests from reputable doctors, educators, and community leaders.
+This fundraising event serves about 300 children and adults, and collects and donates $8,000 to Cancer League of Colorado to support cancer research.
+Youth Creates is grateful for all mentors, supporters, and volunteers who made this possible.
+Youth Creates hopes these activities add value and variety to your summer, and appreciates and applauds your care and support for the fight against cancer.

 Time: August 2, 2020, 11:00 am – 12:00 pm Mountain Time

 Jeopardy for Anoraks is a Jeopardy game designed for bookworms, tv watchers, and anyone who enjoys any form of pop culture.
 It’s in the style of a classic Jeopardy Game.
 We can accommodate 10 teams, so grab your friends, brush up on your Sindarin, and prepare yourselves for Jeopardy for Anoraks!